IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Basic-Setup-Guide.md

 -----

-## OPTIONAL: Setup IGEL Cloud Gateway for Managing External Endpoints
+## OPTIONAL: Setup IGEL Cloud Gateway for Managing External Endpoints (OS 11)

 With UMS installed and configured, you are prepared to manage devices on the LAN.
 To manage OS 11 devices which are outside the LAN, you must install and configure the IGEL Cloud Gateway (ICG) to act as a public-facing broker between the external devices and the internal UMS server.